 But then again, if theirs were such significant advantages, wouldn’t you think traditional portfolio managers far more capable of producing outsize returns?

 Does it make sense to you that the average long term buy and holder spends 74% of their time in the market getting back to even?
-Well that’s what the well respected Ned Davis of Ned Davis Research found.
+Well that’s exactly what the well respected Ned Davis of Ned Davis Research found.

 “It’s a little-known but startling fact: The average buy-and-hold stock market investor spends 74% of his or her time recovering from cyclical downturns in the market (from 1900–May 2015).”
 (Ned Davis Research)

 That’s according to well-respected Ned Davis Research, Inc., in Venice, Florida.
 It raises a big question: How is it possible that investors spend three quarters of their time just getting back to the starting line?